joypauls/testing-gatsby/content/blog/linear-regression-refresher-part-1/index.md

 ## Gist

-> Linear regression is a method for modelling a process observed with data using simple assumptions.
+> Linear regression is a method for modelling a process with a quantitative output observed data and simple assumptions.

+Input -> System -> Output

+Input -> System + Noise -> Output

 ## Learning Regression

-If you are just looking for a refresher , you can skip this section.
+*If you are just looking for a refresher , you can skip this section.*

 I think one big stumbling block to learning about linear regression, especially for the first time, is that it's usually the introduction of several different concepts at once, all of which actually are pretty important!
 Whether or not these exact terms are used, to understand linear regression end-to-end you have to understand: